 In the thermal combined cycle workbook, the Non-finDispatchParameters - CT and Non-finDispatchParameters - ST' tabs list the Minimum Loading Point reference level parameter for the physical combustion and steam turbines.
 Market participants must update the value in the cell corresponding to the summer and winter values, which must be positive numbers between 0.0 and the maximum generation capability and must not exceed one decimal place.
-Because the PSU MLP reference level is based on the MLP of the combustion and steam turbines, market participants must enter the calculated MLP reference level values in the Non-finDispatchParameters - PSU tab also.
-The PSU MLP reference level value is the sum of the combustion turbine MLP reference levels plus the portion of the steam turbine MLP reference level according to its PSU configuration.
-The market participant will also be required to create minimum loading point reference levels for all STpossible configurations in the Non-finDispatchParameters - ST' tab.
-Additional rows may be added to reflect different MLP-configurations (i.e. 1-on-1, 2-on-1...etc.).
+The market participant will also be required to create minimum loading point reference levels for all possible configurations in the Non-finDispatchParameters - ST' tab.
+Additional rows may be added to reflect different configurations (i.e. 1-on-1, 2-on-1...etc.).